getnamo/SocketIOClient-Unreal/README.md

 ### Android

-Minimum/Target SDK 21 is recommended, but not required.
+Minimum/Target SDK 21 or higher is recommended, but not required.

 ## License